How & When to Cut Puppies’ Nails for the First Time – A Complete Guide

 For most puppies, human nail clippers followed by nail scissors is a great choice.
 My experience with dogs say that these are the best nail clippers for small dogs.

 As your dog grows, they may need a different style of clipper like the guillotine style to cut through thicker nails.
+You can also trim puppy nails without clippers by using a file.

 How to Cut Newborn Puppy Nails